-The Community Development Manager is the County Executive's appointee to the Board of Directors for the Housing Action Coalition (the local continua that is a part of the Balance of State Continuum of Care).
+Waukesha County staff attend Housing Action Coalition (the local continua that is a part of the Balance of State Continuum of Care) Board meetings and provider collaborative meetings.
 As such, Waukesha County is represented in the decision making for ESG funds, and helps to oversee the management of those funds, including developing performance standards, monitoring, and evaluating outcomes.